yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 I consider it my top pressure point.
 I do think this application stands heads and shoulders above everything else I've tried (which is why I gladly pay money to Productive for usage of the application), but I think I've acquired enough skills to take a shot at this problem myself.
+TinyDevCRM done right should play a part in abstracting much of the underlying complexity behind building a habit tracker.

 __________